alejandrotoledoweb/smashing-magazine-gray-scale/README.md

 # Design and Teardown

-Smashing Magazine copy using gray heat map to show hierarchy of elements
+Smashing Magazine copy using a grey heat map to show the hierarchy of elements

 ![screenshot](./screenshot.png)